thanpolas/crypto-utils/README.md

 -   **v0.3.0**, _21 Aug 2021_
     -   Implemented the new `poolTokensToAuto()` to calculate pooled tokens ratios.
     -   **Breaking** Moved all options in an object argument.
+    -   Introduced the `reverse` option to reverse numerator and denominator in fractions before division.
     -   Forgot to add documentation for `toAuto()`, now done.
     -   Changed default decimal places on auto functions to `5` for both toFixed and toSignificant calls.
 -   **v0.2.0**, _18 Aug 2021_